 In the spring of 1974, a bunch of my poli sci acquaintances decided to run as a team with some other folks, who I’ll call the Party and Dance folks.
 They figured they would capture the beer crowd (the poli sci) and the pot folks (P&D).

 But there were eleven slots, but they had only ten folks willing to run.
 So my buddy/classmate Richie was tasked with recruiting me.
-I said yes, at least partly out of guilt – I was so disconnected from extracurricular campus life; partly out of the idea that participation would look good on the resume.
+I said yes, at least partly out of guilt – I was so disconnected from extracurricular campus life – perhaps with of the idea that participation would look good on the resume.

 I was to run for Cultural Chairman (sic).
-There were five areas in the budget, and the cultural area was to fund the arts activities and the various clubs.
-My recollection was that there was no real competition in any race except for one, and you can guess which one.
-Draped across the McKenna Theater was this massive banner which read: MIKE HIRSCH HAS CULTURE.
+Five areas were in the budget, and the cultural area was to fund the arts activities and the various clubs.
+I recollected that there was no real competition in any race except for one, and you can guess which one.
+Draped across the McKenna Theater was this massive banner that read: MIKE HIRSCH HAS CULTURE.
 I figured I had lost the race.
 It’s not as though we had debates on the issues; it was a popularity contest, he had name recognition, and I did not.

 Two years later, I became the election commissioner.
 I hired a townie (non-student) friend of mine named Anne Sergeant to sit at the ballot table.
-She was instructed to make a mark on their student ID cars in the 37 square on the back.
+She was instructed to mark their student ID cars in the 37 square on the back.
 She discovered that several people came back throughout the day to vote again, but she shut them down.
-And since she wasn’t a student, and was unknown to most of them, she couldn’t be talked into letting them vote again.
+And since she wasn’t a student and was unknown to most of them, she couldn’t be talked into letting them vote again.

 Several years ago, I thought about this incident and wondered what became of Michael Hirsch.
 Unfortunately, Mike Hirsch, an advocate for services to people afflicted with AIDS, died of complications of the disease in February 1989.
 “He was 34 years old and lived in Manhattan.”